USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch07_programs_libraries.md

     - `BELD4`
     Use BELD4 landuse data
 -   `CTM_LTNG_NO [default: Y]`
     Setting to activate lightning NO emissions.
 Setting this variable to Y requires additional variables to define the configuration of the lightning NO emissions calculation.
-See the settings for LTNGNO, LTNGPARAMS, NLDN_STRIKES, and LTNGDIAG below.
+See the settings for `LTNGNO`, `LTNGPARAMS`, `NLDN_STRIKES`, and `LTNGDIAG` below.
 Set to Y to turn on; comment out variable or set to N to turn off.
 -   `CTM_WVEL [default: Y]`
     Setting to output the CCTM-calculated vertical velocities to the CONC file.
 Set to Y to turn on; comment out variable or set to N to turn off.
 -   `KZMIN [default: Y]`